bobzwik/Quadcopter_SimCon/README.md

 ## To-Do
 * Implement trajectory generation
 * Develop method to find gains for best response
-* Add the possibility for more controllers
+* Add the possibility for more controllers (Attitude/Stabilize and Rate/Acro)
-* Implement Attitude and Rate control
 * Add scheduler to simulate and display animation in realtime simultaneously
 * Simulate sensors and sensor noise, calculate states from sensor data (Maybe somehow running simultaneously?
 I'll have to figure out how.)
-* Add integral gain (maybe?)
-* Add air resistance and wind